 - Give back to the University.

 - Serve as role models while assisting in the orientation, transition, and retention of new students

 - Western Leaders apparel and gear.

 - Move into fall campus housing assignment early (one week before other upperclassmen students)

 The 2014 Western Leaders Team Captain position begins TENTATIVELY on August 14th and finishes on August 21st, 2014.
 Please note that the beginning date is subject to change.
 Listed below are dates and events Western Leaders are required to attend.
 Specific dates are mentioned where applicable.

 - Training is mandatory.

 - Western Leaders Crew Members, Team Captains, and Counselors will be scheduled to work specific events that may require arriving early, before the event is to take place, and staying late, after the event is over.
 Breaks may be scheduled but can be rescheduled due to conflicts.

-- Western Leaders are required to clear their schedule and refrain from participating in other activities August 14th-21st, due to the training and implementation schedule of the M.A.S.T.E.R.
+- Western Leaders are required to clear their schedules and refrain from participating in other activities August 14th-21st, due to the training and implementation schedule of the M.A.S.T.E.R.
 Plan program.
-Exceptions to this are RARE.